Herb Adderley: Legacy

 Adderley was the first NFL player ever to gain more than 1,000 interception return yards.
-Only 8 other players have achieved this since then, and all of them did so with more interceptions than Adderley.
+Only eight other players have achieved this since then, and all of them did so with more interceptions than Adderley.
+He had five interceptions in 15 playoff games.
+Over his career, Adderley's teams were 127-46-5, a .713 winning percentage.

-Post-NFL
+Awards and honors

+Adderley has received the following awards and honors, among others;